 Contract termination should involve rigorous financial analysis, contract performance data analytics, and the creation of a notice of termination.
-As such, organizations need a strategy to identify contracts that are not meeting contract KPIs, to write notices of contract termination, and to ensure proper contract closeout.
+Unfortunately, contract termination involves tight deadlines and specific terms required to terminate a contract.
+Organizations need a strategy to identify contracts not meeting contract KPIs, write notices of contract termination, and secure proper contract closeout.

 A Comprehensive Contract Termination Process

-Steps must be taken to provide a more advanced contract termination process that gives valuable insight into process improvement.
+Steps must be taken to foster a contract termination process that gleans valuable insight into process improvement.
 As such, here's a three-step guide for streamlined contract termination with a leading contract management solution.

 Step 1: Identify Contracts That Fail to Meet Performance Goals